RealAlexZ/MultiMeter/README.md

 ## Overview

-MultiMeter, a cutting-edge AU/VST audio analyzer, caters to audio engineers, producers, and musicians who seek precision and versatility.
-Leveraging the JUCE framework, MultiMeter delivers a robust array of features for pristine real-time audio analysis, enhancing mixing, mastering, and sound design processes.
+MultiMeter, an aesthetic AU/VST audio analyzer, caters to audio engineers, producers, and musicians who seek precision and versatility.
+Leveraging the JUCE framework, MultiMeter delivers a robust array of functions for pristine real-time audio analysis to empower mixing, mastering, and sound design.

 ## User Interface